alicemunsal/dohex/DoHex2.md

 * **Lib**: Library is the transformation unit of the containing part of the component.
 The purpose of all parts of a program is to transform data.
 So all parts (adapter, app, core) may need this transformation unit.
 A library consist of data models and/or transformation functions.
 Library transform its data model to inner part data model and inner part data model to its data model.

-Component part definitions:
-* **lib**: Libraries are used when different data model and/or transformation functions are necessary at that part.
-Each layer gets data from outside layer and transform that data to inner layer data models.
-Libraries are **Side Effect**[^10] free and they provide facade interfaces for usability and testability.
-* **app:** This is the application logic part of the component.
-It's about automation.
-This part contains use cases and if necessary request and response models for the use cases in its lib.
-If business logic is trivial, we can include in this part.
-* **core**: Business logic part of the component.

-Each component can have a different complexity, we can omit unnecessary parts.
+Each component can have a different complexity, we can omit unnecessary parts and libraries.

 Key points of the DoHex:
 *